Finding the sweet spot: rye termination timing to balance weed suppression and yield reduction in green planted no-till soybean.

 Rye was sampled before termination to determine aboveground biomass (AGB) and percent canopy as estimated by fractional green canopy cover using Canopeo (Patrignani and Ochsner, 2015).
 AGB was sampled from 3 areas (3 rows, 1.5 ft of row, clipped ground level) outside of measurement rows, discussed below.
 Biomass is reported on a dry matter basis and canopy as percent cover.

-Weed emergence was monitored periodically throughout the season beginning at planting.
+Weed emergence was monitored periodically throughout the season beginning with planting.
 Populations of target species were measured just before postemergence herbicide application and at harvest (data not shown).
 Individual plot counts by species were combined and reported as GTRW, converted to plants/acre.
-This combining of species simplifies reporting and is reasonable based on our previous work which demonstrated species responded similarly to rye management.
+This combining of species simplifies reporting and is reasonable based on our previous work (ONC21-094) which demonstrated species responded similarly to rye management.
 Estimates were made from the centermost 3 interrow spaces and respective 3 soybean rows referenced to the same side on each plot.
 With this scheme we sampled both within and between wheel track interrow spaces in a ratio which matched field scale.
 Areas measured (final plot size) averaged 0.026 acres, varying between sites due to plot scaling for trial siting within a field.

 Soybean yield was determined by mechanical harvest of the center two rows and reported at 13% moisture.